 Axis Pistols.
 Yes, especially: Beretta Mo.34; Star Modelo B, Astra 300; Mauser C96; Browning Hi Power (with German Acceptance Stamps), Polish P-35 Radom, Walther Last Ditch Volkspistolen, Sauer M38.
 Steyr-Pistole M 12; Nazi marked Browning Hi power and an artillery Luger.
 There are regulations about mailing weapons and we are happy to assist you.

 Axis Rifles.
-Yes, especially: G43s; also the Mauser for Mountain troops G33/40; naturally an FG42 would be super; a volks sturm rifle; K98 sniper rifles with optics, K-43s, G-41s, last ditch VG (Volkssturmgewehre) rifles; Contract VZ-24 Rifle (Czechoslovakian); Manchurian Model 98 Mauser; Last Ditch rifles 1944-45 (National Rifle for Civilian Defense; Grenade Discharging Rifle); any Japanese Sniper Rifles with optics (Type 38,97,99 etc.); any Japanese Paratroop Rifles.
-The Museum currently has sufficient examples of the Japanese Type 38 and type 99 Rifle and Tokarev SVT-40, issued extensively by Germany.
+Yes, especially the Mauser for Mountain troops G33/40; naturally an FG42 would be super; a volks sturm rifle; K98 sniper rifles with optics, G-41s, last ditch VG (Volkssturmgewehre) rifles; Contract VZ-24 Rifle (Czechoslovakian); Manchurian Model 98 Mauser; Last Ditch rifles 1944-45 (National Rifle for Civilian Defense; Grenade Discharging Rifle); any Japanese Sniper Rifles with optics (Type 38,97,99 etc.); Tokarev SVT-40, issued extensively by Germany; and any Japanese Paratroop Rifles.
+The Museum currently has sufficient examples of the Japanese Type 38 and Type 99 Rifle.
 If you are in doubt of the type of rifle you have, send us a picture.
 There are regulations about mailing weapons and are happy to assist you.

 Books and Periodicals.
 Some.
 Books written during or about World War II.
 We are specifically seeking the Saturday Evening Post, Infantry Journal, Artillery Journal, Motornews and specific issues of Time, Stars & Stripes (no ETO versions) and Yank.
 Please send a list of the titles you wish to donate.